New Years Resolutions

 I built a neural network library a long time ago but the transformer has always been a bit of a oddity to me.
 I have a bad habit of simplifying it to a series of Relu linear algebra matrixes with a SoftMax head on which the crown of attention (of which supposedly is all you need) gently rests.
 Therefore I think I want to right a whole transformer architecture in C++ just for the hell of it.

-I at one point wrote a code line for a evolutionary neural network system that implemented gradient descent, linear algebra and it evolved SoftMax and Relu combination of interactions prior to learning about the transformer so I have largely played make believe and refused to believe I did not understand the significance but I think in all honestly I have never written a whole large language model from scratch at a compiler math centric level of interpretability and therefore I want to set myself that challenge.
+I at one point wrote a code line for a evolutionary neural network system that looked for stock trading processes the idea was this evolutionary thing that could try and find the optimised model and then run that model.
+I never really ended up trading period but quite liked building AI that do that.
+This model implemented gradient descent, linear algebra and it evolved SoftMax and Relu combination of interactions prior to learning about the transformer so I have largely in my head kept simplifying my understanding of the transformer to those two things the Relu and attention head and never driven myself to write a whole large language model from scratch at a compiler math centric level of interpretability and therefore I want to set myself that challenge.

 Therefore I want to write something end to end from training to output something that looks like a LLM so I know I understand what that looks like.
 I am admittedly jealous of anyone with AI in their title I do not want to be that moving forward.